oneumyvakin/ngx_http_blacklist_lookup_module/README.md

    2. Build Nginx as usual with `make`.

-   3. Configure the module.
-There's only one directive `hello_world` that is supported in the **location** context only.
+   3. Configure the module. **server** and **location** context are supported.
+      It's better to apply on location where the application is working, like .php or uwsgi_pass.

       Example: